sourcemeta/learnjsonschema.com/content/2020-12/validation/pattern.markdown

 The `pattern` keyword in JSON Schema is designed to define a regular expression pattern that a string value within an instance must adhere to.
 This regular expression is specified as a string for the `pattern` keyword.
 It functions as follows:

-* Assigns a regular expression (following [ECMA-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) dialect) to the `pattern` keyword to define the required format.
 *  A string value is considered valid only if it successfully matches the specified pattern.
 * The regular expressions used with `pattern` are not implicitly anchored, requiring a complete match for validation.
 Partial matches are not accepted.